-Whereas the dominant narrative in conventional historiography treats World War I as a turning point in world history and a radical rupture with the past, in no small part because of its ramifications for the political landscape of the Middle East, my current research on Dersim demonstrates a historical continuity in state formation and nation building that transcended regime changes before, during, and after the war in the late Ottoman Empire and early republican Turkey.
 Due to its unusual geographic and demographic profile, Dersim toward the end of the nineteenth century became a domain where the Kurdish, Armenian, and Alevi questions came together and clashed with the project of Ottoman and Turkish state formation.
 These interwoven questions placed foundational limits on the late imperial and early republican state in the realms of ethnicity, religion, and geography, and turned Dersim into a battlefield for Turkish state making.
-This setting provided an ideal environment for my research on the process of transformation from empire to nation-state as well as the similarities and differences between the two forms of governance.
+This setting provided a fruitful environment to explore and trace the process of transformation from empire to nation-state as well as the similarities and differences between the two forms of governance.

 In the future, I would like to expand my current inquiry in Dersim into the histories of other people and places in different parts of the Greater Middle East.
 This would not only enrich the scope of my current study but also allow me to develop a comparative framework reflecting the diverse ethnic, religious, political, and geographical landscape of the region.